huanhoahongso3-collab/zalo-for-linux/README.md

 ### 🎯 Interactive DMG Selection

-When running `npm run extract-dmg` with multiple DMG files in the `temp/` directory:
+When running `npm run prepare-app` with multiple DMG files in the `temp/` directory:

 - **📋 Modern interface**: Arrow key navigation with radio button selection
 - **🔍 Smart sorting**: Files ordered by version (highest first), then by date